A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Introduction

+and $\mathbf{\hat{b}}$ is the unit vector of the magnetic field $\mathbf{B}$.
+The backscattered power, $P$, is attenuated when $\theta_m$ is non-zero.
+The backscattered power is given by an integral over the trajectory of the probe beam \cite{hallbeamtrace},

+Here, $l$ is the arc length along the central ray, $F_m$ is the mismatch attenuation, and $F_i$ is the non-mismatch part of the instrumentation function. $\tilde{n}_e$ is the amplitude of the electron density fluctuations as a function of the backscattered wavenumber, which is given by the Bragg condition at each point along the central ray.
+This is a simplified version of the backscattered spectral density from \cite{hallbeamtrace}, which is sufficient for this paper.
+The mismatch attenuation is given by

-Here, $\Delta \theta_m$ is the width of the mismatch attenuation.
-It depends on the beam width, beam curvature and the beam's wavenumber.
-In this paper, the beam width is defined as the radius measured from the beam axis such that the electric field drops to 1/e of its on-axis value.
-The beam curvature is defined as the inverse of the radius of curvature of the wavefront of the beam.
-The explicit formula for $\Delta \theta_m$ is given in \cite{hallbeamtrace} and experimental validation in \cite{HallChenmismatch}.
+where $\Delta \theta_m$ is the width of the mismatch attenuation; note that $\Delta \theta_m$ depends on the wavenumber, width, and wavefront curvature of the probe beam, as well as the curvature and shear of the equilibrium magnetic field.
+The beam width is defined as the radius from the beam axis where the electric field drops to 1/e of its on-axis value.
+The beam curvature is the inverse of the radius of curvature of the beam's wavefront.
+The explicit formula for $\Delta \theta_m$ is given by,